-The number of adult supervisors should be based upon the age of students, duration of the trip, safety considerations, and nature of activities planned.
-Students should be under the direct supervision of a staff member or adult supervisor.
-It is the responsibility of the teachers to check the list of approved volunteers who are already approved.
+- The number of adult supervisors to be determined by the teacher should be based upon the age of students, duration of the trip, safety considerations, and nature of activities planned. - Students should be under the direct supervision of a staff member or adult supervisor. - Student conduct during the activity should be based on consideration for personal and property rights of others - District policies and procedures pertaining to student conduct, discipline and rights apply to students while away from the school campus on school-sponsored field trips. - Office Manager will maintain a list of those adult chaperones who are already approved and can help youcontact possible chaperones.
 Be sure to discuss any questions about adequate supervision with the Principal.
 A district staff member shall accompany students on field trips.